CURRENT PHILIPPINE ENTRY RESTRICTIONS

 List of Requirements for VISA Application

-Foreign nationals who belong to Item No.2.B must mail their visa application to:
+A. Applicants must mail their visa application to:

 PHILIPPINE CONSULATE GENERAL, CALGARY